 Most GI bleeding stops without treatment.
 Sometimes, however, it does not.
 The type and location of bleeding tells the doctors what treatment to use.
 For example, doctors can often stop peptic ulcer bleeding during endoscopy by using a device that uses an electrical current to produce heat (electrocautery), heater probes, laser, or injections of certain drugs (injection sclerotherapy).
 If endoscopy does not stop the bleeding, surgery is required.

 Doctors can sometimes control severe, ongoing lower GI bleeding caused by diverticula or angiomas during colonoscopy by using an electrocautery device, coagulation with a heater probe, or injection with epinephrine.
 Polyps can be removed by a wire snare or electrocautery.
-If these methods do not work or are impossible, doctors do angiography (see Symptoms of Digestive Disorders: Testing) during which they may pass a catheter into the bleeding vessel and then inject a chemical, fragments of a gelatin sponge, or a wire coil to block the blood vessel and thereby stop the bleeding (embolization) or inject vasopressin to reduce blood flow to the bleeding vessel.
+If these methods do not work or are impossible, doctors do angiography (see Testing) during which they may pass a catheter into the bleeding vessel and then inject a chemical, fragments of a gelatin sponge, or a wire coil to block the blood vessel and thereby stop the bleeding (embolization) or inject vasopressin to reduce blood flow to the bleeding vessel.
 People with continued bleeding may need surgery, so it is important for doctors to know the location of the bleeding site.

 Internal hemorrhoid bleeding stops spontaneously in most cases.
 For people whose bleeding does not stop without treatment, doctors do anoscopy and may place rubber bands around the hemorrhoids or inject them with substances that stop bleeding or do electrocautery or surgery.